janask1/Lorde-s-Discography/README.md

 The concept of age at release was operationalized by researching the age Lorde was when she released that album or EP and creating a quantitative variable that ranged from 16 to 25.

-The concept of streams was operationalized through a quantitative variable counting the total number of streams a song has recieved on Spotify only, ranging from 7,899,507 to 1,210,476,099.
+The concept of streams was operationalized through a quantitative variable counting the total number of streams a song has received on Spotify only, ranging from 7,899,507 to 1,210,476,099.

 The concept of whether or not the song had a music video was measured through a binary variable, where "1" represented having a music video, and "0" for songs that did not.